 All first-year students are encouraged to apply and rank order up to two programs of interest.

-Please note the following dates if you are interested in participating in a Pre-Orientation program:
+Please note the following dates if you are interested in participating in a Pre-Orientation Program.

-We are committed to making our community and our programs accessible to everyone and recognize that not all environments, including online environments, are universally designed this way.
-While each of our programs have customized our curriculums and community building efforts to meet varying learning differences and preferences, we understand that there may be additional accomodations.
+We are committed to making our community and our programs accessible to everyone and recognize that not all environments are universally designed this way.
+While each of our Pre-Orientation Programs have customized our curriculums and community building efforts to meet varying learning differences, needs and preferences, we understand that there may be additional accomodations.
 If you need any accommodations to fully participate in our Pre-Orientation Programs, please contact the Disability Access Office (DAO) prior to move-in.
 Your privacy is important to us and any information you share with DAO is used for program accessibility and/or accommodation purposes only.

 FAP is a multidisciplinary introduction to the arts at Harvard, bringing together students who are passionate about the arts, enthusiastic to share their interests, and eager to learn.
-Centered around virtual workshops and master classes given by resident and visiting artists in drama, music, theater design, studio arts, film, dance, and creative writing, FAP ends with a pageant, a collaborative presentation of entirely original student work.
+Centered around workshops and master classes given by resident and visiting artists in drama, music, theater design, studio arts, film, dance, and creative writing, FAP ends with a pageant, a collaborative presentation of entirely original student work.
 No formal training is required.